 Basílica de Nuestra Señora de Los Ángeles

-Lonely Planet review for Basílica de Nuestra Señora de Los Ángeles
+Basílica de Nuestra Señora de Los Ángeles information

 The most important site in Cartago – and the most venerated religious site in the country – this basilica exudes airy Byzantine grace, with fine stained-glass windows, hand-painted interiors and ornate side chapels featuring carved wood altars.
 Though the structure has changed many times since 1635, when it was first built, the relic that it protects remains unharmed inside.